TheDropouts/TicTacToe/docs/DesignReport.md

 ## Winning Combinations

-Winning combinations of the game are if all x's or o's are on the specific numbers:
-[1, 2, 3], [4, 5, 6], [7, 8, 9], [1, 4, 7],
+Winning combinations of the game are if all x's or o's are on the specific numbers:<br/> [1, 2, 3], [4, 5, 6], [7, 8, 9], [1, 4, 7],
 [2, 5, 8], [3, 6, 9], [1, 5, 9], [3, 5, 7]];